The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Regulatory Services option).

 All eggs sold by retailers must be stamped with a specific code.

-All eggs sold at retail level must be stamped with a code describing the type of farming method used, the country of origin, and the production site's individual code.
+All eggs sold at retail level must be stamped with a code stating the farming method, the country of origin (UK), and the individual code for the production site.

 There are some differences between the labelling required for packed and loose eggs sold at retail.

-Eggs can only be packed into boxes by a registered packing station.
+Eggs can only be packed into boxes by a registered packing centre.
 Unmarked boxes may be provided for customers' convenience for sales of loose eggs.

 For all types of packed eggs, the pack may also be labelled with the following information: